 As part of this intelligence sharing alliance, domestic surveillance from intelligence agencies is a serious privacy issue for citizens in the country.
 The country has also passed mandatory data retention law which obligates ISPs to store user information for 10 weeks.

-As such, for privacy-conscious users who don’t want their online activities tracked by the government, a VPN has become an essential tool to have.
+As such, for privacy-conscious users who don’t want their online activities tracked by the government, the best Germany VPNs has become an essential tool to have.

 6 Best VPNs for Germany

-Following are the 6 top-notch VPN services for Germany in 2020:
+Following are the 6 top-notch best VPN for Germany in 2020:

 PureVPN has 2,000+ servers in 140 countries, with 201 of these in Germany in the cities of Munich, Nuremberg, Frankfurt, Berlin, and Hessen.
 If you are in Germany and unable to access some streaming website because of geo-restrictions, this VPN can effectively grant you the access you need using its offshore servers, while the impressive network of local Germany servers are useful for expatriates that want access to websites back home such as their bank.